 However, a strategy is necessary to help strike a balance between risk and financial return.
 At the same time, the strategy ensures the enterprise reaches the set intent.

-How to Start Impact Investing
+How to Deploy an Impact Investing Strategy

 Once you decide to start on impact investing, there are many impact investing firms you can work with.
 It can be a great way to make your charitable donations work and earn a financial return from the investment.